KohaILS/koha-manual-zh-cn/source/reports.rst

     A comma separated text file is a CSV file and it can be opened by any spreadsheet application.

-.. _send-itemnumbers-to-batch-item-modification-label:
+.. _send-report-output-to-batch-modification-tools-label:

-Send itemnumbers to batch item modification
+Send report output to batch modification tools
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After running a report that contains itemnumbers the list of numbers can be imported
+After running a report that contains itemnumbers, biblionumbers and/or patron cardnumbers
-directly into :ref:`Batch item modification` by clicking the batch modify button
-in the report results.
+the list of numbers can be imported directly into the relevant batch modification tool by clicking the 'Batch operations with X visible records' button in the report results.
+The X depends on the number of records you have chosen to display on screen (up to 1000).

 |image1343|